 Handling of the light

-Just above the power switch is a little OLED display that indicates the lumen output.
-The switch remained the same from the MS12 and is a flat iron button, which by itself is a bit hard to find in the dark.
-I would like to see them address this little issue.
+Just above the power switch is a tiny OLED display that indicates the lumen output.
+The switch remained the same from the MS12.
+It’s a flat iron button, which by itself is a bit hard to find in the dark.
+I would like to see them address this (minor) issue.
 In many cases, this isn’t a problem.
-But if you’re in the dark, a physical indicator/ led indicator would be welcome.
+But if you’re in the dark, a physical indicator/ led indicator is kind of important.
 Maybe a protruding switch or a ridge.

-Before you use the flashlight, make sure you remove the plastic washer between the head and battery tube.
-Unscrew the battery tube to remove.
+Note: Before you use the MS18, make sure you remove the plastic washer between the head and the battery tube.

 Build Quality and Anodizing

-Imalent has always been pretty good with their build quality, and the Imalent MS18 is no exception.
+Imalent has usually been pretty good with its build quality, and the Imalent MS18 is no exception.
 It is a very decently built flashlight with good anodization.
 I couldn’t find any weird spots or missing anodization.
 They also upgraded the carry strap attachments.
-Where the MS12 has the clips attached to the bezel and tailcap, the anno can be damaged.
-They found a workaround and added a special attachment ring on the head, and on the tailcap they used the metal charge cover for the attachment point.
-Not the best idea, but better than damaging the anno in my opinion.
+The older MS12 has the clips attached to the bezel and tailcap, which can damage the anno.
+Imalent found a workaround for the MS18 and added a special attachment ring to the head, and to the tailcap.
+They used a metal charge cover as the new attachment point.
+Not the best idea, but better than damaging the coating in my opinion.

 If the cover gets lost, you won’t be able to attach the strap anymore.
 And since it’s rather small, losing the cover is very possible.

 Have a look at the following pictures to see the machining on the body tube, which looks very good.
 Although this is not my favorite style of machining, it is certainly done well, as it should for this pricey beast.